tre-ta/twitter-api/README.md

 ## Deployment

-Before the deployment begins, you'll need to set your Twitter API credentials.
+Before the deployment begins, you'll need to set your Twitter API and MongoDB credentials.
 More specifically, the Token Bearer for authentication.
 This project provides an .env file on the root folder, all you have to do is replace it with your values: